 To eliminate intrafund transactions at the fund level.
+Purpose the debit and credit portions.

-NRS 353.3245 - Generally accepted accounting principles are to be followed.
-Controller is to be provided with accounting information.
+Reference NRS 353.3245 Generally accepted accounting principles are to be followed.

-An intrafund document must use the same fund number coding on all lines in both the debit and credit portions.
+Procedures An intrafund document must use the same fund number coding on all lines in both